Cell biomechanics: Micromachined cantilever beam

 A horizontal cantilever beam with an attachment pad and a well is used to measure cell traction forces as cells are seeded onto substrates and crawl over the cantilevers.
 These cantilevers are set to measure force through cantilever deflection, stiffness, and stress gradient.
 Unlike the prior method, the uncertainty of no propagation is not an issue.
 Rather the cantilever beam can only move in only one direction leading to only one axis being measured.

 The array of vertical microcantilevers is a technique that overcomes the limitations of the typical micromachined cantilever beam where there are two axes of directions available rather than a single horizontal beam.
 Although there is an improvement in scale and resolution, it is not suited for rapid- mass production and is quite costly.
 With delicate properties, minor damage would require reproduction of the device.

 Applications and usage

-In the last half-century, several studies have been conducted using cell biomechanics leading to greater biological control.
-Majority of these newly created devices are built to either provide greater insight into the human body's reaction to disease or attempt to eradicate the disease as a whole.
+In the last 50 years, several studies have been conducted using cell biomechanics leading to greater biological control.
+A majority of these newly created devices are built to either provide greater insight into the human body's reaction to disease or attempt to eradicate the disease as a whole.